This page includes information about Discover products that are not currently available on Bankrate and may be out of date.

-Ideal balance transfer candidates would likely have just one credit card debt to move in the $1,000 to $10,000 range.
+In most cases, ideal balance transfer candidates have $1,000 to $10,000 in debt on one credit card.
 With these lesser amounts, you’re more likely to be able to move the entire balance and maintain simplicity on your repayment path.
 Executing a balance transfer for less than your full debt amount can be effective, but a proper budget to attack the outstanding balance on your previous card is a must.

 Timing is key when deciding whether to do a balance transfer; consider whether you’re in a good place at your current job and have the opportunity to lower your debt in the near future.
-If your credit score isn’t in the good to excellent range, you also may want to take the time to improve it before applying for a card.
-A good balance transfer card can make a world of difference — leaving you enough time to pay off your debt, a workable transfer limit, and in certain scenarios, even offering travel or cashback rewards.
+If your credit score isn’t in the good to excellent range, you may want to take time to improve it before applying for a card.
+Otherwise, there are secured credit cards that allow for balance transfers (but, in most cases, these cards don’t offer a zero percent introductory APR).

 Alternatives to a balance transfer card

-Before initiating a balance transfer, it’s vital to consider your other debt relief options.
-If you’re looking to do away with a larger debt amount, a personal loan or other debt relief method may better suit your needs.
+Before initiating a balance transfer, it’s vital to consider your other debt-relief options.
+If you’re looking to do away with a larger debt amount, a personal loan or another debt relief method may better suit your needs.

-To stay away from continuously transferring your debt and cycling through card accounts, you can seek debt counseling or debt management services for debt situations that may call for something a little more intensive than a balance transfer.
-If you were to pursue one of these routes, you’ll be coached and set up with a repayment plan to rid yourself of your outstanding balance.
+To avoid continuously transferring your debt and cycling through credit cards, consider seeking debt counseling or debt management services.
+If you pursue one of these routes, you’ll be coached and set up with a repayment plan to rid yourself of your outstanding balance.